yash2002vardhan/trustwise-assignment-fe/README.md

 cp .env.example .env.local
 ```

-Then edit the `.env` file with your actual configuration values.
+Then edit the `.env.local` file with your actual configuration values.